gannonh/gfont-installer/README.md

 # gfont-installer
-Shell script to install all Google Fonts on OSX.
+Simple shell script to install all Google Fonts on OSX.